-In 1971, after Dr. Stitt resigned, Dr. Prescott H. Williams Jr. became acting president, and subsequently the fifth president in 1972.
+In 1971, Dr. Prescott H. Williams Jr. became acting president, and subsequently the fifth president in 1972.
 Having brought to the Seminary a special facility in the areas of Old Testament languages and archaeology, Dr. Williams laid emphasis on revision of the curriculum to meet the changing needs of the church's ministry.